stouffer/EvoGeoModules/manuscript/manuscript.md

 whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected locally.

 In this manuscript, we analyze a large dataset of over 300 species of mamallian hosts and their ectoparasites, sampled throughout Eurasia, for which phylogenetic relationships are known.
 Using a Procrustean approach to quantify the strength of mathcing between host and parasite trees [@balb13], we show that locally sampled communities rarely show strong matching despite the fact that the overall system does at the continental scale.
 We then provide evidence to support the conclusion that the amount of phylogenetic matching within a local community is predictable based on the importance of interactions in the *regional* network.
 We finally show that the contribution of these interactions to phylogenetic matching is invariant across scales, and is unrelated to their tendency to vary across space.
 The lack of co-phylogenetic structure in local communities suggest that, while interactions are undeniably important for community assembly, they might be less so than abiotic factors.

 # Methods

 ## Data source and pre-treatment

 We use data on observations of interactions between 121 species of rodents and 205 species of parasitic fleas in 51 locations across Europe [@kras12b] to build 51 species-species interaction networks.
 Interactions were measured by combing rodents for fleas, a method that gives high quality data as it has a high power of detection.
+The dataset also includes phylogenies for the hosts and the parasites.
 Previous analyses revealed that this dataset shows significant co-phylogenetic matching at the continental level [@kras12a].
 Importantly, it also provides spatial replication and variability [@cana14] at a scale large enough to capture macro-ecological processes.
 This dataset is uniquely suited for our analysis, as it represents a thorough spatial and taxonomic sampling of a paradigmatic system in which interspecific interactions are thought to be driven by macro-evolution and co-speciation events [@comb01; @vern09];

 The original dataset gives quantitative interaction strengths (expressed as an averaged number of parasites per species per host).
 In this system,